rdrobinson3/dockerfiles/android-sdk/README.md

-This image expands [frekele/gradle](https://hub.docker.com/r/frekele/gradle/) with latest Android SDK.
+This image contains the latest versions of Android SDK and Gradle.

 # Example

-* `docker run -it thedrhax/android-sdk:25 bash`
+* `docker run -it thedrhax/android-sdk:last bash`

 # Problems and solutions